HUDSON RIVER & NEW ENGLAND BRICK COLLECTION: M–Z

 Verplanck (Montrose), NY, 3 machines

-Found at the brickyard site, now Montrose Point State Forest, off Kings Ferry Road.
 We also found OBRIEN in the ruins of the Peekskill Centennial Hose Firehouse (see below).

 In 1858, the O'Brien Brickyards of Verplanck donated bricks to build St. Augustine Church in Ossining, NY with the provision that should any of the owner's descendants ever need money, the church would pay the full value of the bricks."
 Thus, the red brick was delivered and the little church was constructed up to the side doors...and as parishioners tell: "a later generation paid for the bricks."

-(Source: http://eaglepark.org/History/History_P1.htm)
+(Source: https://eaglepark.org/History/History_P1.htm)

 O'Brien & Vaughey